Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Introduction

-Comon's contribution provided the first and the arguably most influential answer to the above inference task \eqref{intext:ProblemOfBSS} to date that was both practically relevant and mathematically rigorous.
-However, Comon's approach applies to \emph{linear} relationships \eqref{ICA-Relation} between $X$ and $S$ only, because among nonlinear mixing functions on $\R^d$ there are many `non-trivial' transformations that preserve the mutual statistical independence of their input vectors \cite{HYP}.
-Given this substantial limitation, the past twenty-six years have seen various attempts of establishing alternative identifiability conditions to recover multivariate data from its nonlinear transformations.
-Prominent ideas in this direction include the optimisation of mutual information over outputs of (adversarial) neural networks (e.g. \citep{TWZ, ALM} and \citep{BRB,HJE}) or the idea of `linearising' the generative relation \eqref{ICA-Relation} by mapping the observable $X$ into a high-dimensional feature space where it is then subjected to a linear ICA-algorithm \cite{HAR}.\\[-0.5em]
+Overcoming the traditional confinement to linearity has thus been a long-standing scientific endeavour, and the past twenty-six years have seen various attempts of establishing alternative identifiability approaches to recover multivariate data from their nonlinear transformations.
+Prominent ideas in this direction include the optimisation of mutual information over outputs of (adversarial) neural networks, e.g. \citep{ALM, BRB, HJE, khemakhem20iVAE, TWZ}, or the idea of `linearising' the generative relation \eqref{ICA-Relation} by mapping the observable $X$ into a high-dimensional feature space where it is then subjected to a linear ICA-algorithm \cite{HAR}.\\[-0.5em]

-More recently, the works of Hyvärinen et al.\ \citep{TCL,HYM,AUX} achieved significant progress regarding the recovery of nonlinearly mixed sources with \emph{temporal structure} (e.g.\ time series, instead of random vectors in $\R^d$) by first augmenting the observed mixture of these sources with an auxiliary variable such as time \citep{TCL} or its history \citep{HYM}, and then training logistic regression to discriminate (`contrast') between the thus-augmented observable and some additional `variation' of the data.
-Said variation is obtained by augmenting the observable with a randomized auxiliary variable of the same type as before, thus linking the asymptotical recovery of the source $S = f^{-1}(X)$ to a trainable optimisation problem, namely the convergence of a \mbox{universal function approximator (e.g.\ a neural network) learning a classification task.}\\[-0.5em]
+More recently, the works of Hyvärinen et al.\ \citep{TCL,HYM,AUX} achieved significant progress regarding the recovery of nonlinearly mixed sources with temporal structure (e.g.\ time series, instead of random vectors in $\R^d$) by first augmenting the observed mixture of these sources with an auxiliary variable such as time \citep{TCL} or its history \citep{HYM}, and then training logistic regression to discriminate (`contrast') between the thus-augmented observable and some additional `variation' of the data.
+This variation is obtained by augmenting the observable with a randomized auxiliary variable of the same type as before, thus linking the asymptotical recovery of the source $S = f^{-1}(X)$ to a trainable optimisation problem, namely the convergence of a universal function approximator (e.g.\ a neural network) learning a classification task.
+These identifiability results were extended and embedded into the context of variational autoencoders in \cite{khemakhem20iVAE}.\\[-0.5em]